Twink

-Twink is gay slang for a gay man who is usually (but not always) in his late teens to twenties whose traits may include a slim to average physique, a youthful appearance that may belie an older age, having little or no body hair, flamboyancy, and general physical attractiveness.
-Twink is used both as a neutral descriptor, which can be contrasted with bear, and as a pejorative.
-The term is often modified by various descriptors (e.g. femme twink, Euro twink, muscle twink) and is commonly used in the gay pornography industry.
+Twink is gay slang for a man who is usually in his late teens to twenties whose traits may include a slim to average physique, a youthful appearance, and little or no body hair.
+The age range for twinks is generally considered to be from around 18 to 25 years old.
+Twink is used both as a neutral descriptor, which can be compared with bear, and as a pejorative.

 Etymology

 The exact origins of the term twink are disputed.
-Some trace its first appearance to 1963, although it may be derived from an older British gay slang term twank, which means: "The quarry of a homosexual prostitute (male); a man willing and ready to become any dominant man's 'partner'.
-Oxford Dictionaries claims twink has origins in the 1970s.
+It may be derived from an older British gay slang term twank, which means: "The quarry of a homosexual prostitute (male); a man willing and ready to become any dominant man's 'partner'.

 Another possible origin of the term may be a derivation from the American snack cake Twinkie, commonly regarded as the quintessential junk food.
 The food is described as "little nutritional value, sweet to the taste, and creme-filled"; by comparison, the young men are described as "short, and blond, and full of creme", with creme being a euphemism for semen.

 A backronym has been constructed for twink, according to which it stands for "'teenaged, white, into no kink", although these specified traits are not universally accepted as either necessary or sufficient to classify an individual as a "twink".
+The gay slang term chicken is considered a British equivalent to twink.

+Twunk

+The term twunk, a portmanteau of twink and hunk, customarily refers to an older or more muscular twink.

 Usage

+The first recorded definition of twink appeared in a 1963 article for the journal American Speech, wherein it was likened to the derogatory gay terms pansy, punk, and petunia.
+Oxford Dictionaries claims twink has origins in the 1970s.